 Teamwork speaker Mark Eaton emphasizes cooperation in his speeches, which are designed to help companies optimize their performance and production.
 His teamwork program has been honed from years of experience playing a team sport at the highest level.
 In order to reach that level he learned what it meant to be a good teammate.
 That knowledge helped him and his team, the Utah Jazz, become successful.

 In basketball, there is nothing more important than the team and its success.
 In order to achieve the latter, you must learn how to cooperate with others and learn how to be a good teammate.
 There are many aspects to being a good teammate, which Mark talks about in his keynotes.
 The same characteristics that make someone a good teammate on the court will also make them a good teammate in the office.

 One of the most important aspects of being a good teammate is to know and execute your role on your team.
 Nobody can do every job on a team.
 That’s why there is a group of people around them who do jobs in the areas where they are not as strong.
-As a teamwork speaker Mark shows corporations and their team members how to figure out what their role is and how they can execute it to the best of their abilities.
+As a teamwork speaker, Mark shows team members from corporations and organizations how to figure out what their roles are and how they can execute them to the best of their abilities.

-Maximize your team’s potential and develop a game plan to turn every member of your team into a peak performer.
-To hear more about how to make the members of your team work together book Mark to speak at your next event: call 800–998-7067 or email us at firstname.lastname@example.org.
+Thank you for considering me as the speaker for your event.
+When you hear me speak, you’ll learn to maximize your team’s potential and develop a game plan to turn every member of your team into a peak performer.
+To hear more and to book me to speak at your next event, call or email: